Back to Louisiana

 • Removes the word 'child' before 'human trafficking' in the bill text.

-• Deletes an entire section related to child victim services.
+• Deletes an entire section related to serving child victims of human trafficking.

-• Adds the term 'prevention' after 'trafficking' and before 'shall'.
+• Adds the word 'prevention' after 'trafficking' and before 'shall', changing the focus from general services to prevention.

-Plain English: The amendment adds the word 'prevention' to two places in the bill where it talks about human trafficking, making sure that training focuses on preventing human trafficking.
+Plain English: The amendment adds the word 'prevention' to two places in the bill text related to human trafficking, emphasizing training for preventing human trafficking.

 • Adds 'prevention' after 'trafficking' on page 2, line 8 of the bill.